These gluten free buttermilk waffles are crisp on the outside, light and fluffy on the inside, and perfect for Christmas morning!

 Instructions

-- Heat waffle iron.
-When ready, dollop large spoonfuls into waffle impressions and close the lid.
+- When ready, dollop large spoonfuls into waffle impressions and close the lid.
 Bake for recommended time per waffle iron instructions.

-- Remove waffles carefully from iron and finish baking the rest of the waffles.
-To keep waffles warm and crisp, place on a wire rack over a baking sheet and into a 200° F oven in one single layer.
-Serve with butter and real maple syrup.
+- Remove waffles carefully from iron and place on a wire rack over a baking sheet.
+To keep warm and crisp, set waffles in a 200° F oven in one single layer while baking the rest of the waffles.

 - To freeze, lay in a single layer on a parchment-lined baking sheet and freeze until solid.
 Place frozen waffles in a galllon ziptop bag and remove as much air as possible.
 To reheat, place in a toaster or toaster oven and heat until warmed through and crisp.